cucumber/docs/content/docs/gherkin/reference.md

 Since it is repeated in every scenario, this is an indication that those steps are not *essential* to describe the scenarios; they are *incidental details*.
 You can literally move such `Given` steps to the background, by grouping them under a `Background` section.

 A `Background` allows you to add some context to the scenarios that follow it.
-It can contain one or more `Given` steps.
+It can contain one or more `Given` steps, which are run before *each* scenario, but after any [Before hooks](/docs/cucumber/api/#hooks).

-A `Background` is run before *each* scenario, but after any [Before hooks](/docs/cucumber/api/#hooks).
-In your feature file, put the `Background` before the first `Scenario`/`Example`.
+A `Background` is placed before the first `Scenario`/`Example`, at the same level of indentation.

-For example:
+For example, at the `Feature` level:

 ```gherkin
 Feature: Multiple site support